John Avery (gridiron football)

-John Edward Avery III (born January 11, 1976) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football for the Ole Miss Rebels and was selected by the Miami Dolphins in the first round of the 1998 NFL draft with the 29th overall pick.
-Avery played in the NFL for the Dolphins, Denver Broncos and Minnesota Vikings.
-He played in the CFL for the Edmonton Eskimos and Toronto Argonauts.
-He was also in the XFL with the Chicago Enforcers.
+John Edward Avery III (born January 11, 1976) is an American former professional football player who was a running back and kickoff returner in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Ole Miss Rebels and was selected by the Miami Dolphins in the first round of the 1998 NFL draft.
+He also played in the NFL for the Denver Broncos and Minnesota Vikings.
+He played in the CFL for the Edmonton Eskimos and Toronto Argonauts and he was also in the XFL with the Chicago Enforcers in 2001.

 College career

 Avery attended and played football at Asheville High School in Asheville, North Carolina and, following graduation, continued his playing career at Northwest Mississippi Community College in Senatobia, Mississippi.

 After two years at Northwest Mississippi Community College, Avery enrolled at the University of Mississippi.
 In 1996, he started five games at running back, rushing 181 times for 788 yards and 5 touchdowns, 16 receptions for 99 yards and 17 kickoff returns for 473 yards and touchdowns.
 In 1997, Avery started nine games for the Rebels, including the Motor City Bowl.
 During his final season with the Rebels, Avery totaled 166 carries for 862 yards and 7 touchdowns, added 13 receptions for 113 yards, 8 punt returns for 46 yards, and returned 13 kickoffs for 315 yards and one touchdown.

 In 1997, he was a finalist for the Conerly Trophy.